 Insurance Institute and a Chartered Insurance Practitioner.

-Stegman is Head Products at De Volksbank in Utrecht, The Netherlands.
+Stegman is Head of Business Development and Product Strategy at De Volksbank in Utrecht, The Netherlands.
 Focused

 on relevant and strategy based customer centric solutions in a fast changing